khider/PaleoHD/README.md

 ## Overview

-PaleoHD is a collection of Jupyter Notebooks and workflows designed to generate climate field reconstructions and downscale them to obtain high-resolution map of key environmental variables that can be used in agriculture modeling.
+PaleoHD is a collection of Jupyter Notebooks and workflows designed to downscale paleoclimate field reconstructions into high-resolution maps of key environmental variables that can be used in agriculture modeling.

 The downscaling is achieved using deep learning methods, particularly, diffusion models.